logiqai/docs/logiq-ui-configuration/single-sign-on-configuration.md

 ![](<../.gitbook/assets/image (65).png>)

-Download the Idp Metadata file and host the file in a publically accessible location like AWS S3.
+Download the Idp Metadata file and host the file in a publicly accessible location like AWS S3.

 ![](../.gitbook/assets/saml.png)